Bad credit business loans

 • Assets such as business equipment, vehicles, property and funds in savings accounts can be used as collateral.

-• These loans are generally granted by banks.
-Terms and conditions differ, so it's a good idea to shop around for a loan that suits your budget.
+• Terms and conditions differ, so it's a good idea to shop around for a loan that suits your budget.

 • You could receive more competitive interest rates with a secured loan.

-• But, if you can't make your repayments, the lender will sell your assets to cover what you owe.
+• If you can't make your repayments, the lender will sell your assets to cover what you owe.

 Alternative lenders

-A number of alternative financial lenders have entered the market and are willing to cater to businesses with less-than-perfect credit or no security.
+There are a number of alternative financial lenders in the market who are willing to cater to businesses with less-than-perfect credit and no security.
 These alternative lenders include peer-to-peer lenders and non-bank lenders.
 Here's what you need to keep in mind:

 • Alternative lenders offer a small portfolio of loan products.